FWF Project Funding via PROFI

 - The submission process (usually via the elane application portal) remains basically the same, except the requirement to obtain a signed affirmation from the research institution has now been replaced by submission of the proposal by the research institution via the application portal.
 As such, a cover sheet no longer needs to be submitted in person.

-- The process for requesting funding for personnel costs has been simplified because in the future, researchers will only have to submit a request to the research institution and not to both the FWF and the respective institution, as has been the case so far.
+- The processing of personnel costs by the researcher is facilitated because in the future, researchers will only have to submit a request to the research institution and not to both the FWF and the respective institution, as has been the case so far.

-- The principal investigator is no longer personally liable for the research funds allocated to the project; the research institution is now liable.
+- The previously exclusively personal liability of the principal investigator for the research funds allocated to the project is replaced by the liability of the research institution.
 In the grant agreement, the research institution explicitly states that the principal investigator is solely responsible for the use of funds, including the thematic focus of the research.
-Therefore, a change of principal investigator still requires, as it always has, the approval of the FWF Executive Board.
+As in the past, a change of principal investigator or research institution is only possible with the approval of the FWF Executive Committee.

 In the case of differing opinions between the principal investigators and the research institutions, the FWF is responsible for working together with all the stakeholders to come up with equitable solutions based on the needs of basic research and science and the freedom of research.